“You translate everything, whether physical, mental, or spiritual into muscular tension” FM Alexander

 Alexander Technique is a simple and practical re-education for the whole body and self, applying the principles of balance and conscious coordination for better movement and wellbeing.

-Whether you want to maintain good posture, bring back freedom of movement, relieve aches or pains, or reduce stress and anxiety, Alexander Technique can help restore an easy poise.
+Whether you want to maintain good posture, bring back freedom of movement, relieve aches or pains, breathe freely, or reduce stress and anxiety, Alexander Technique can help restore an easy poise.

 You are able to apply your new awareness from Alexander Technique in your daily life, whether you seek to be beautifully balanced in performance as a musician, actor or singer, in talks or business presentations, in sports, Yoga, or exercise.
 A practical philosophy restoring natural upright poise and fine balance, Alexander Technique is something that you can take into all activities and acts of living – standing, walking, sitting over a laptop or in a coffee shop, driving, cycling, gardening, and much more.